Château d'Azay-le-RideauChâteau d'Azay-le-Rideau

 Renaissance castles Jewels of the Loire Valley

-Why do the châteaux of the Loire embody the Renaissance era?
+Why do the châteaux of the Loire embody the Renaissance period?

-The Renaissance: a period of historical and artistic turning points
+The Renaissance: a period of historical and artistic change

-The Renaissance era was above all a revolution.
-While Europe was discovering ancient writings, Italy was inspiring the most daring minds, and it was in the Loire Valley that François 1er wanted to establish this revival.
+The Renaissance was above all a revolution.
+While Europe was discovering the writings of antiquity, Italy was inspiring the most daring minds, and it was in the Loire Valley that François 1st wanted to establish this revival.
 He dreamt of a kingdom in the image of the great Italian courts, where architecture was more than functional: it was art.
 This desire to build sumptuous residences was part of a stylistic evolution marked by Italian influences and the genius of Leonardo da Vinci.
-The châteaux of the Loire then became places of prestige, reflecting art, thought, and innovation.
+The châteaux of the Loire then became prestigious places, reflecting art, thought and innovation.

 Touraine, land of renaissance(s)!